bwann/chef/cookbooks/wn_mgetty/README.md

 This cookbook will create a systemd unit for this port, e.g. `mgetty@ttyS3.service`

-**TODO:** write a LWRP or custom resource for the cookbook to manage multiple serial ports on a system.

 * `node['wn_mgetty']['global']` is a hash of key/value items for global configuration options.
 In particular this sets things like debug level, serial port speed, ownership+mode of tty devices.